-Saki F. Santorelli, EdD, MA is Associate Professor of Medicine, Director of the Stress Reduction Clinic/MBSR program and Executive Director of the Center for Mindfulness in Medicine, Health Care, and Society at the University of Massachusetts Medical School.
+Saki F. Santorelli, EdD, MA served previously as Professor of Medicine, as Director of the Stress Reduction Clinic/MBSR program and as Executive Director of the Center for Mindfulness in Medicine, Health Care, and Society at the University of Massachusetts Medical School from 2001 - 2017.

-Melissa Blacker, MA is a Senior Teacher and Associate Director of the Stress Reduction Program/MBSR program and Director of Oasis Institute for Mindfulness-Based Education and Innovation at the Center for Mindfulness in Medicine, Health Care and Society at University of Massachusetts Medical School.
+Melissa Blacker, MA is a Senior MBSR Teacher and previously served as Associate Director of the Stress Reduction Program/MBSR program and Director of Oasis Institute for Mindfulness-Based Education and Innovation at the Center for Mindfulness in Medicine, Health Care and Society at University of Massachusetts Medical School.

 Jeffrey Brantley, MD, DFAPA is Board Certified in psychiatry (in 1984) and was elected as a "Distinguished Fellow of the American Psychiatric Association" (in 2008).
 He is a Consulting Associate in the Department of Psychiatry and Behavioral Sciences at Duke Medical Center.
 Dr. Brantley was trained in mindfulness as a resident in psychiatry at the University of California at Irvine Medical Center, and has been practicing mindfulness for 30 years.
 He began teaching mindfulness meditation to health professionals and others in 1990.
 He is one of the founding faculty members of Duke Integrative Medicine, where he started the Mindfulness-Based Stress Reduction program in 1998.
 He is also a member of the Community of Scholars of the Center for Spirituality, Theology, and Health at Duke University.

-Florence Meleo-Meyer, MS, MA, LMFT is a Senior Teacher in the Stress Reduction Program/MBSR program, Director, Oasis Institute for Mindfulness-Based Education and Innovation and Director of the Mindfulness in Education Project at the Center for Mindfulness in Medicine, Health Care and Society at the University of Massachusetts Medical School.
+Florence Meleo-Meyer, MS, MA, LMFT is a Senior Teacher and previously served in the Stress Reduction Program/MBSR program, and as Director of Oasis Institute for Mindfulness-Based Education and Innovation and Director of the Mindfulness in Education Project at the Center for Mindfulness in Medicine, Health Care and Society at the University of Massachusetts Medical School.

 Paul Grossman, PhD., is Director of Research, Department of Psychosomatic Medicine, Division of Internal Medicine, University Hospital Basel, Switzerland.
 He has published extensively on mindfulness and has been principal investigator of several investigations of mindfulness-based intervention for long-lasting medical conditions (including multiple sclerosis, fibromyalgia and sequelae of bone marrow transplantation).
 He also studies various aspects of relations between psychology, and respiratory and cardiovascular physiology.
 Dr. Grossman is Associate Editor of the journal Mindfulness, a 'Science and Contemplative Affiliate' of the Mind and Life Institute, teaches Mindfulness and Buddhist Psychology at the Psychological Institute of the University of Freiburg, Germany, and completed the MBSR Internship at the UMass Medical School, Center for Mindfulness in 1998.

-Ulrike Kesper-Grossman, MA holds a Masters degree in education and is a trained Rogerian Psychotherapist and Yoga teacher, certified by the German/European Yoga Association.
+Ulrike Kesper-Grossman, MA (1953 - 2012) held a Masters degree in education and was a trained Rogerian Psychotherapist and Yoga teacher, certified by the German/European Yoga Association.
 In 1994, she completed the MBSR internship (Practicum) at the Center for Mindfulness at the University of Massachusetts Medical Center, USA and also taught MBSR in one of the special projects there for several years.
-Since then, she has been teaching MBSR courses for a wide range of people and conducted seminars for healthcare professionals.
-She has participated as teacher and clinical supervisor in several clinical research projects on mindfulness interventions for patients suffering from chronic illness (e.g. multiple sclerosis, fibromyalgia and cancer survivors) at the Freiburg Institute for Mindfulness Research and the University Hospital Basel, Switzerland.
-A major focus of her work for the last five years has been to develop and direct a 1.5-year professional training program for MBSR-teachers, designed primarily for healthcare professionals, at the MBSR Institute, Freiburg, Germany.
+She then taught MBSR courses for a wide range of people and conducted seminars for healthcare professionals.
+She participated as teacher and clinical supervisor in several clinical research projects on mindfulness interventions for patients suffering from chronic illness (e.g. multiple sclerosis, fibromyalgia and cancer survivors) at the Freiburg Institute for Mindfulness Research and the University Hospital Basel, Switzerland.
+A major focus of her work was to develop and direct a 1.5-year professional training program for MBSR-teachers, designed primarily for healthcare professionals, at the MBSR Institute, Freiburg, Germany.

 Diane Reibel, Ph.D. is the Director of the Mindfulness Institute at the Jefferson-Myrna Brind Center of Integrative Medicine and Research Associate Professor in the Department of Emergency Medicine at Jefferson Medical College.
 She has been teaching mindfulness –based stress reduction (MBSR) for over 18 years to patients, medical students, college students and healthcare professionals.
 Dr. Reibel is a certified MBSR teacher through the Center for Mindfulness at UMMC.
 In addition to her passion for teaching mindfulness she studies the physiologic effects and health outcomes of mindfulness training and her research is published and widely cited in both scientific journals and the popular press.
 Dr. Reibel is coauthor of the book Teaching Mindfulness: A Practical Guide for Clinicians and Educators.